h1xxx/linuxconsole/content/programs.md

 # # video and music

-I use only one program for that actually - mpv.
+I use only one program for that - mpv.
 It has everything I need, including the ability to play streams.
 To play videos in the console you just need to provide `--vo drm` argument.
 To play music you just need to provide a file or a directory with music as an argument.

 Be sure for the user running mpv to be in `audio` and `video` groups.

-Great list of radio stations with streaming service can be found [here][00].
+Also - mpv won't play videos with `--vo drm` if xorg is running.

-To play the radio you just need to type, e.g.:
+To play the stream radio (or any other stream) type, e.g.:
 ```
 $ mpv http://lyd.nrk.no/nrk_radio_jazz_mp3_h.m3u
 ```
+Great list of radio stations with streaming service can be found [here][00].

 Another player for console is mplayer, but it has tearing issues when playing videos.
 I used this command: